 Decisions to dispatch our power plants are economically driven by supply and demand considerations.
-We prioritize the order in which we dispatch our plants such that we dispatch our available plants with the lowest marginal operating costs first, and those with the highest cost last, when demand is highest.
-The primary supply considerations include fuel prices and plant availability, which is driven by factors such as outages for maintenance or refueling.
-The primary demand consideration that affects how we dispatched all of our plants, except Smith and Hawk Road, is the amount of energy our members require from us.
-Our members' energy demand is a function of weather, economic activity, residential use patterns and the relative cost of our members' third party supply arrangements, which account for a significant portion of the energy they purchase.
-Dispatch decisions for Smith and Hawk Road have been driven primarily by market demand from the time we acquired these facilities through the end of 2015.
+The primary supply considerations include fuel prices and other marginal operating costs of the plant, which factor into a dispatch cost we calculate for each resource, and plant availability, which is driven by factors such as outages for maintenance or refueling.
+We prioritize the order in which we dispatch our plants such that we dispatch our available plants with the lowest dispatch cost first, and those with the highest dispatch cost last, when demand is highest.
+The primary demand consideration that affects how we dispatch our plants is the amount of energy our members require from us.
+Our members' energy demand is a function of weather, economic activity, residential use patterns and the relative cost and availability of our members' third party supply arrangements, which account for a significant portion of the energy they purchase.

-Since we pass through all of our costs to members, including fuel cost, which is one of our most significant operating costs, the cost of our energy sales to our members is significantly affected by fuel prices, especially the price of natural gas.
-Natural gas prices have fluctuated significantly in the last ten years and are now near recent historic lows.
-As a result, our average cost of natural gas per kilowatt-hour of gas-fired generation was lower in 2015 than in both 2014 and 2013 although in 2015 our total cost of natural gas was slightly higher than in those years due to increased gasfired generation, particularly at Smith.
-The lower natural gas prices in 2015, along with decreased coal-fired generation, contributed to lower fuel costs and contributed to a decrease in energy revenues from our members, since we pass these costs through to our members as energy charges.
-In 2015, the lower natural gas prices also led to significantly increased generation at Smith which drove the total number of kilowatt-hours we generated in 2015 higher compared to 2014.
-Since Smith generation was sold to non-members in 2015, as well as in 2013 and 2014, this did not affect member sales, and, in fact, member kilowatt-hour sales declined slightly in 2015 compared to 2014.
+Since we pass through all of our costs to members, including fuel cost, which is one of our most significant operating costs, the cost of our energy sales to our members is significantly affected by fuel prices, and the price of natural gas is the most significant variable in our cost of fuel.
+Natural gas prices have fluctuated significantly in the last ten years and were near recent historic lows during much of 2016.
+As a result, our average cost of natural gas per kilowatt-hour of gas-fired generation was lower in 2016 than in both 2015 and 2014 although in 2016 our total cost of natural gas, as well as our total fuel cost, were higher than in those years due to increased gas-fired generation, particularly at Smith.

+In 2015, the price of natural gas was lower than in 2014 and the lower natural gas prices also led to increased generation at Smith which drove the total number of kilowatt-hours we generated in 2015 higher compared to 2014.
+Since Smith generation was sold to non-members in 2015, as well as in 2014, this did not affect member sales, and, in fact, member kilowatt-hour sales declined slightly in 2015 compared to 2014.
+As a result of lower natural gas prices, the amount of coal-fired generation we sold to members has decreased each year from 2014 through 2016.
+The reduction in coal-fired generation between 2015 and 2016 was principally driven by a reduction in generation at Plant Scherer offset by a slight increase at Plant Wansley.